 Power BI has high contrast support for reports.
 If you're using a high contrast mode in Windows, Power BI Desktop automatically detects which high contrast theme is being used in Windows and applies those settings to your reports.
 Those high contrast colors follow the report when published to the Power BI service or elsewhere.

 The Power BI service also attempts to detect the high contrast settings selected for Windows, but how effective and accurate that detection is depends on the browser being used for the Power BI service.
-If you want to set the theme manually in the Power BI service, in the top-right corner you can select V > High contrast colors and then select the theme you would like to apply to the report.
+If you want to set the theme manually in the Power BI service, in the top-left corner you can select View > High contrast colors while in Edit mode and then select the theme you would like to apply to the report.

-If a report consumer is looking at a visual in a dashboard, they can expand the visual to fill up more of their screen by navigating to the context menu of the visual and selecting Open in focus mode.
+If a report consumer is looking at a visual in a dashboard, they can expand the visual to fill up more of their screen by selecting the Focus mode icon in the context menu of the visual.

 Show data table